 Strongman Lukashenko tipped for another five-year term with beleaguered opposition forces calling on voters to boycott.

-Belarussians are set to head to the polls to cast their vote in presidential elections all but certain to re-elect incumbent Alexander Lukashenko for a fifth term.
+Belarussians head to polls in presidential elections all but certain to re-elect incumbent Alexander Lukashenko for a fifth term.

-Voting begins at 05:00 GMT and closes at 17:00 GMT, with the first exit polls expected on Sunday evening.
+Voting began at 05:00 GMT on Sunday and will close at 17:00 GMT, with the first exit polls expected at the end of the day.

 Lukashenko’s re-election five years ago led to mass protests and the imprisonment of leading opposition figures, but support for his 20-year-old government has risen after he cast himself as the guarantor of stability in the face of an economic crisis and a pro-Russian separatist conflict in neighbouring Ukraine.

-The West has long ostracised Lukashenko, 61, describing him as the “last dictator in Europe” over his human rights record and his clampdown on political dissent, and has imposed economic sanctions on some Belarussian officials and companies.
+The West has long ostracised Lukashenko, describing him as the “last dictator in Europe,” over his human rights record and his clampdown on political dissent, and has imposed economic sanctions on some Belarussian officials and companies.

 The proposal has raised an outcry from those opposition leaders who have spent their lives protesting against the president and promoting Western democracy.